nextbreakpoint/infrastructure-as-code/README.md

 ## Configure Terraform and Packer

-Create a file config.json into the config directory.
+Create a file main.json into the config directory.
 The file should look like:

     {
         "account_id": "your_account_id",

-        "environment": "production",
+        "environment": "prod",
         "colour": "green",

         "hosted_zone_name": "yourdomain.com",